 If you live in a colder environment, where temperature can go below 30 °F (-1.1 °C), You should plant it in a pot (better with a drainage hole).
 Because it is not cold hardy and you'll be able to bring it inside.

 In their natural habitat, it receives plenty of sunlight, but less water.
 So you'll need to keep it in a brighter area where it gets about 4 to 6 hours of sunlight.

 "Zebra Plant" can be propagated easily by offset.

 "Zebra Plant" produces small offsets.
 To propagate pull an offset from the base of the plant, allow it to callous over for some days, then place it in well-draining soil.
 Give water when the soil is completely dried out.

-Read more about the watering schedule for babies succulents at the last in watering succulents guide.
+Read more about the watering schedule for succulents babies at the last in how to water succulents and cacti guide.

 Where to Buy?